 Before the end of 1905, H. W. Brown began making postcard views of Tifton, and by 1909 he was known for his novelty, exaggerated, or “specialty” postcards.
 These cards depicted giant watermelons on tiny carts, giant ears of corn, pumpkins, etc. These postcards by H. W. Brown come up for auction periodically, but I do not as yet have any to use as illustration here.

 You can see examples of exactly this kind of photographic postcard in the American Museum of Photography’s exhibit on William H. Martin’s Trick Photographs.
 It is called “Did You Ever Have a Dream Like This?” http://tinyurl.com/ph5uaw

 W. H. Martin worked in the Midwest at about the same time H. W. Brown worked in Georgia.

-Before 1920 Brown ceased being a photographer and he and his family moved to Chicago.
-He is on the 1920 U.S Census there as a government assessor.
-In 1930, he appears on both the Illinois and the Texas federal census, and it is at about that time he moved his family down to El Paso, Texas.
-He worked there as an auditor of public books, and he died there on March 17, 1940.
+Before 1920 Brown ceased to be a photographer, and he and his family moved to Chicago.
+He is on the 1920 U.S federal census there as a government assessor.
+In 1930, he appears on both the Illinois and the Texas federal census, and at about that time he moved his entire family down to El Paso, Texas.
+He worked in El Paso as an auditor of public books and he died there on March 17, 1940.